-What is a Smart Vent?
+What Is a Smart Ventilation System?

 - Detecting when someone is in an area through motion or proximity sensors.

 - Reaching different temperatures on a room-by-room basis.

 - Using motorized covers to open and close exactly how you want them to.